Individual and collective behaviour in eusocial societies

 In my doctoral work, some projects focus on exploring mechanisms of individual and collective behaviour in eusocial societies.
 Specifically, I am investigating spontaneous emergence and maintenance of coordinated collective motion in Neotropical termite species.

-This work is currently under development at the Department of Collective Behaviour of the Max Planck Institute of Animal Behaviour, in collaboration with Dr Iain Couzin (MPI-AB, Germany), Dr Og DeSouza (UFV, Brazil).
+This work is currently under development at the Department of Collective Behaviour of the Max Planck Institute of Animal Behaviour, under supervision of Dr Iain Couzin (MPI-AB, Germany).
 This project also has allowed me to discuss, interact and develop novel exciting techniques to address the fundamental questions about the system.

-Using cutting-edge technologies that involve high-resolution behavioural recording, automated image tracking and machine learning algorithms, we have been able to finally reveal hidden networks and dynamics of the biological systems we are investigating.
+Using cutting-edge technologies that involve high-resolution behavioural recording, automated image tracking and machine learning techniques (above), we have been able to reveal hidden networks and dynamics of the biological systems we are investigating.
 Such a development has been only possible via a collaborative initiative, where I constantly discuss the challenges and solutions of my framework with other biologists, mathematicians, physicists and computer scientists.

 Caste dimorphism and collective motion